kongper/no.ThermoFloor/README.md

 [![Paypal Donate](https://www.paypalobjects.com/en_US/NL/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/TedTolboom)

 ## Changelog:
+v2.0.3
+* Fix battery icon not visible on mobile interface for 1.5.13 (re-inclusion required to fix)
+* Remove not supported "Key Pressed 2 times" option from "A scene has been activated trigger card"
+* Add explicit not to settings to wake-up the Z-push before saving changes to the settings / association groups

 v2.0.2
 * Add support for the Z-Push button 2 and Z-Push button 8 devices
 * Minor (cosmetical) modifications to make the app Homey SW v2.0.0 compatible